danube-messaging/danube_docs/docs/getting_started/Danube_docker_compose.md

     yes 'Danube messaging platform is awesome!' | head -c 100K > test.blob
     ```

-    Produce messages, (creating also a topic with reliable dispatch, meaning that the messages are stored and then delivered to the consumers).
+    Produce messages, (creates also a topic with reliable dispatch, meaning that the messages are stored and then delivered to the consumers).

     ```bash
     danube-cli produce -s http://localhost:6650 -m "none" -f ./test.blob -c 1000 --reliable  --segment-size 5  --retention expire --retention-period 7200